Zlate87/sample-transport-app/README.md

 * ...

 It doesn’t show:
-* As you can see from the screenshots, a fancy UI.
+* As you can see from the screenshots, how to create a fancy UI.
-* Animations
+* How to implement animations
-* Reading data from backend
+* How to reading data from backend
 * ...

 ## Developer Guide